Skip to main content

 Getting Started with AgentBoot

-AgentBoot is a harness engineering build tool that manages your AI agent behavior as source code — versioned, reviewed, tested, and deployed from a central personas repo to every project in your org.
-It compiles personas into platform-native formats for Claude Code, Copilot, Cursor, Gemini, Windsurf, JetBrains AI, and the universal AGENTS.md standard (8 platforms total).
+AgentBoot is a harness engineering build tool that manages your AI agent behavior as source code β€” versioned, reviewed, tested, and deployed from a central personas repo to every project in your org.
+It compiles personas into platform-native formats.
+Official support targets the CLI surfaces of Claude Code, Codex, and GitHub Copilot, plus the universal AGENTS.md standard as an officially supported, advisory-enforcement output β€” the industry-standard cross-tool instruction file (advisory by nature: no hook mechanism, so blocking enforcement remains a Claude Code / Codex / Copilot capability).
+AgentBoot additionally emits for Cursor, Gemini, Windsurf, and JetBrains on a community-supported basis.

-By the end of this guide you will have a personas hub deployed and /ab running in
+By the end of this guide you will have a personas hub deployed and /ab running in Claude Code β€” ready to answer questions, manage your setup, and deploy changes.

-Pre-v1.0 notice: AgentBoot is under active development.
-Breaking changes may occur without deprecation warnings before v1.0.
-Release notes will document all changes.
-We do our best to minimize disruption, but stability is not guaranteed until v1.0.
+Beta notice: AgentBoot v0.21.0 is a public Beta.
+It's usable end to end, but breaking changes may occur without deprecation warnings before v1.0 GA.
+Release notes document all changes, and we do our best to minimize disruption β€” but stability is not guaranteed until v1.0.
+If you hit a rough edge, tell us.

 Prerequisites